Enhancing your students’ learning.

 How do I get an eTextbook for my students?

-For an item on your reading list to be considered for the eTextbook Programme, you should tag it as ‘core’ in Reading Lists Online and submit your list to the Reading Lists team by Thursday, 17 December 2020.
+For an item on your reading list to be considered for the eTextbook Programme, you should tag it as ‘core’ in Reading Lists Online and submit changes to the Library.

 If you want to be considered for the programme, only one item should be tagged as core on your reading list.
 This should be the item you want to be provided as an eTextbook.

 A core text is the main textbook students are required to use extensively throughout the course, as defined by the Library policy for the purchase of reading list books:

 What are the benefits?

-- Students can download their textbook to multiple devices via the VLE for free, enabling them to access crucial course material from anywhere in the world at no cost.
+- Students can download their textbook to multiple devices for free, enabling them to access crucial course material from anywhere in the world at no cost.